Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: Application of AsylADMM to Additional Non-smooth Convex Problems

-Here, we present experiments corresponding to the problems introduced in Section 4.1.
-Unless otherwise specified, we use the same experimental setup as in Section 3.2.
+This section extends \cref{alg:asyl-admm} to three non-smooth convex problems: geometric median estimation, lasso regression, and robust regression.
+We first describe each problem and then present empirical results.
+Unless otherwise specified, we use the same experimental setup as in Section \ref{sec:exp-admm}.
+Moreover, Appendix \ref{app:add-alg-four} provides additional applications to rank- and depth-based trimming.
+Appendix~\ref{app:sync-vs} compares AsylADMM with its synchronous variant, confirming the practical efficiency of the asynchronous design.
 The code is available in the supplementary material.

-\textbf{Plot (a).} We compare existing optimization methods on geometric median estimation using a 2D contaminated Gaussian with contamination level $\varepsilon=0.3$; see Appendix F for details.
-Note that \texttt{Multi<Method>} refers to the same methods as in Section 3, but using the proximal operator of the geometric median (see Appendix D).
+\textbf{Figure \ref{subfig:sec-geo-median}. } A natural multivariate extension of the univariate median is the geometric median, also known as the spatial median.
+Like the coordinate-wise median, it achieves the highest possible breakdown point of 1/2 \cite{lopuhaa1991breakdown}, but also guarantees that the estimate lies within the convex hull of the datapoints \cite{Oja2013, minsker2015geometric, serfling2006depth}.
+Similar to the median, its proximal operator has a closed-form solution \cite{parikh2014proximal}, which can be directly used in \cref{alg:asyl-admm}; see Appendix \ref{app:add-alg-four} for further details.
+We compare existing optimization methods on geometric median estimation using a 2D contaminated Gaussian with contamination level $\varepsilon=0.3$; see Appendix \ref{app:add-exp-4} for details.
 We observe that AsylADMM outperforms both DAPD and AsyncADMM, consistent with the results for univariate estimation.

-\textbf{Plot (b).} We compare rank-based and quantile-based trimming combined with Adaptive GoTrim for trimmed mean estimation, alongside median estimation using AsylADMM.
-The level of contamination is $\varepsilon=0.2$ and the trimming parameter $\alpha = 0.3$.
-We observe that quantile-based trimming with Adaptive GoTrim eventually converges, whereas rank-based trimming converges considerably more slowly.
-All methods outperform the corrupted mean, showing greater robustness to outliers (\textit{i.e.}, a higher breakdown point).

-\textbf{Plot (c).} We investigated the depth-based trimmed mean using trimming parameter $\alpha=0.3$ with the method described in Section 4.1.
-We observe strong empirical convergence, though not as fast as the geometric median.
-Nevertheless, this is an encouraging indication that depth-based trimming is effective and could be applied to more challenging problems like robust optimization.
-Additional experiments on the convergence of $L_2$ depth estimation and its corresponding $\alpha$-quantile estimation are provided in Appendix F.
+\textbf{\cref{subfig:sec-lasso-reg}. } We further extend AsylADMM to lasso regression, where each local objective combines a smooth quadratic loss $f_n(x) = (1/2)\|\mathbf{A}_n x - \mathbf{b}_n\|_2^2$ with an $\ell_1$-regularizer $g_n(\mathbf{x}) = \mu \|\mathbf{x}\|_1$ with $\mu > 0$.
+Our approach builds on the DAPD framework of \citet{bianchi2015coordinate}, augmented with the heuristics described above.
+We set $\mu = 0.5$ (regularization parameter), $\rho \in [0.1, 1]$, and select $\tau$ as prescribed by \citet{bianchi2015coordinate}.
+The generated regression problem has dimension $m = 10$; full algorithm and experiment details are provided in Appendix~\ref{app:lasso}.
+We observe that our gossip algorithm outperforms DAPD while remaining memory efficient, demonstrating that the approach generalizes well beyond simple median and quantile estimation.